 Remember, there are real animals out there on that safari who need to be fed and cared for.
 Cast members need time to do that before they open the Safari to guests.

 Early Theme Park Entry Ride Strategy

-Now that we know what’s available in each park, I want to take a brief look a potential strategy for each park during Early Theme Park Entry.
+Now that we know what’s available in each park, I want to take a brief look a potential strategies for each park during Disney Early Theme Park Entry.

-This strategy won’t be extensive, remember, it’s only 30 minutes.
-But it will give you an idea of where to head.
+These strategies won’t be extensive, remember, it’s only 30 minutes.
+But they will give you an idea of where to head.
 Remember, realistically you might only have time to get on one ride.

-Your goal in each of the parks is to ride one hard to get on ride, potentially ride a second easy access ride, and/or get in line for a second high demand ride.
+Your goal in each of the parks is to ride one hard to get on ride, potentially ride a second easier access ride, and/or get in line for a second high demand ride.

 The clear winner for the #1 ride to head to at Magic Kingdom is Seven Dwarfs Mine Train.
 Mine Train consistently has the longest waits in the park AND is a Lightning Lane option for Magic Kingdom.

 However, there’s a caveat with this: ONLY GO TO MINE TRAIN IF YOU ARE AT THE FRONT OF THE PACK.
 Yes, I put that in shouty caps.

 If you are towards the back of the pack, the line will immediately become too long.
 You’ll spend the entire extra 30 minutes waiting in that one line.